-Waking up suddenly in the small hours with a head full of stuff is a sure sign that you're overstressed.
+Getting enough quality sleep is essential to so many areas of our wellbeing, both physical and mental, and waking up suddenly in the small hours with a head full of stuff is a sure sign that you're overstressed.

-If your heart sinks when you look at the clock, you're not alone ... many, many people experience this, and especially at the moment.
-Of course inactivity, isolation and the resultant late night screen binge, fridge raid and tipple or four don't help matters - they're not helping you 'switch off' even if it seems they are.
+If your heart sinks when you wake in the night and look at the clock, you're not alone ... many, many people experience this, and especially in these current stressful times.
+Inactivity, isolation, and the resultant late night doomscroll, screen binge, fridge raid and tipple or four don't help matters - they're not helping you 'switch off' even if it seems they are.

 Take a small positive step, then another, and another, and you might be surprised how easy it is to leave that sinking 3am feeling behind you.